webtides/ocean-crm/README.md

 ## luna-js Gotchas and possible Improvements

--   Cannot use "type": "module" in package.json - this is a huge pita because everything that you use via CLI cannot run when it uses our code that is written with ES imports and exports...
 -   We always need the request inside the layout.
 Therefor we always have to use "loadDynamicProperties" although we don't need it for the page itself...
 -   Pages can't be reactive on the client, which gets limiting quite fast
 -   Cannot import anything that uses native node libs...
 Need to dynamically import...
 It would be nice if luna-js could figure that out for me!